Double click to edit

 Cornet Bay State Park (Whidbey Island).
 Approximately 8 miles east from the dive site.
 Excellent facility with bathrooms, docks, camping and general store.

 Current: Likely heavy current on the reef.
 Potential upwelling or waterfalling current on the wall.
-Unknown current behavior on flooding tides.

 Depth: Davidson Rocks is a sheer wall that drops well beyond safe recreational diving depths.
 Good buoyancy and depth management skills are essential.

 Swell: This exposed area is potentially susceptible to swell, however swell is usually minimal or non-existent during good weather.

 Free ascent: A free ascent in heavy current may be required is the reef or kelp cannot be followed to safety stop depth.